mr-circuit/mr-circuit.github.io/pages/portfolio.md

 # _"Making Product is better than making a Project"_

-## Nothing makes me more joyful than just working with some developing technology.
+## Nothing makes me more joyful than just working with some development technology.
 Electronics is my passion!
 These are some of the projects I've worked on that you may find interesting.

 I was placed in this university🏫 as a Dual Degree Student👨🏻‍🎓 swapped from VIT University🏫, India🇮🇳 on merit basis.